 Most if not all of us have our houses wired for electricity and with some basic understanding it can remove some of the mystery that surrounds it.
+The most we do is compare commercial electricity prices and that’s the farthest we get.
 This write-up will be focused on how things are done in the US.
 The principles will transfer to other countries, but the details will be different.
 Also it is important to note this is not enough information to qualify you to start poking around in the electrical circuits in your house.

 In the united states residential electrical service brings 240 volts to the house with the capacity of somewhere between 100 to 400 amps.
 Think of voltage as the pressure and amps (also called current) as the amount of electricity.
 This service is connected to a distribution panel that has circuit breakers that provide electricity to all the circuits in the house.
 Most of these circuits are 15 amps and 120 volts.
 Kitchens and bathrooms will have 20 amp, 120 volt circuits due to the fact that they usually have devices that draw more current like blow driers, curling irons, toasters and microwaves.
 High power devices like electric ranges and electric clothes driers require dedicated circuits of 240 volts.